-I am currently Professor in the Chemistry Department, and group leader in the IBB (Institut de Biotecnologia i de Biomedicina), Autonomous University of Barcelona (UAB), Catalonia, Spain.
+I’m Professor in the Chemistry Department, and group leader in the Institut de Biotecnologia i de Biomedicina (IBB), Autonomous University of Barcelona (UAB), Catalonia, Spain.
+I am currently the coordinator of the Master in Industrial Chemistry and Introduction to Chemical Research (UAB).

 I lead a research team on bioanalytical chemistry and biosensing, particularly focused on the design of electrochemical biosensing devices and emerging technologies appropriate at community and primary-care level for clinical diagnosis at point of need and food safety in low resource settings.